-How to Start a Presentation or Speech – 2023 update
+How to Start a Speech or Presentation – 2023 update

 January 13, 2023

-How do you start a speech or presentation with impact?
+How do you start a speech or begin a presentation with impact?

-Think how you typically start a presentation or speech.
-Do you begin with any of these lines?:
+Think how you typically start a business presentation, speech or talk.
+Do you begin with any of these lines?

 – Hi, my name is … and I’m here to talk about…